Rape by deception: Israel

+2010 case

 In 2010, a conviction of rape by deception drew international attention when it was first reported that a man deceived a woman into consensual sex within ten minutes of their first meeting by, according to the amended indictment, lying about being Jewish, unmarried, and interested in a long-term relationship.
-(In later interviews, the man later denied the allegations that he lied, but such denials were not mentioned in his plea bargain.)
+In later interviews, the man later denied the allegations that he lied, but such denials were not mentioned in his plea bargain.
 However, it was later reported that the charge had actually been the result of a plea bargain with the defendant in what had originally been a rape-by-force case where the records were sealed by the judge to protect the identity of the victim and avoid the cross-examination of her.
-(The sex was consensual according to one of the judges.)
+The sex was consensual according to one of the judges.
 The man was represented by the public defender's office, and the woman by the prosecution.
 Sabbar Kashur, an Israeli Arab Muslim resident of Jerusalem who was married with two children, accepted a plea bargain and an 18-month sentence on the reduced charge of rape by deception in 2010 after a period of incarceration and house arrest.

 Details later declassified showed that the initial charge was of violent rape, but the prosecution agreed to the reduced charge of rape by deception because of the victim's confused account and concern at facing another court appearance.
 They also indicated that the woman was emotionally disturbed and had a history of sexual abuse.
 The court sent the victim to a mental hospital for treatment and convicted Kashur on the lesser charge.
 Prosecutors agreed to the plea bargain in order to spare the woman a long cross-examination that might undermine her evidence.
 The public defender appealed the sentence to the Supreme Court, which postponed the sentence pending the appeal and freed Kashur from house arrest.
 In 2012, the sentence was cut to 9 months by the Supreme Court.